Concepts

 Going further

-You will find concrete examples of multisite mode in the quickstart guide of the documentation and the examples directory of the repository.
+You will find concrete examples of multisite mode in the advanced usages of the documentation and the examples directory of the repository.

 Custom configurations